se1exin/meetup-dusk/readme.md

  $ php artisan db:seed --class=UsersTableSeeder
  ```

+To run the advanced test you require a Stripe account (its free) in at least test mode.
+You will also need to create a 'Plan' in stripe (under subscriptions) with the ID 'meetup_dusk'.

+Add your Stripe test API keys in the `.env` variables `STRIPE_KEY` and `STRIPE_SECRET`

 ## Tests

 To get Dusk working in Homestead run `bash homestead-dusk-install.sh` to install everything